goxberry/siam-cse-2013-presentation/talk-performance.md

     + Can track changes in any file type, and who made them
     + Can revert file to any point in its tracked history
 - **Costs**
-    + Need 2-3 days of use on your code, papers, presentations to get basics
+    + 2-3 days to learn; learn by using on everything
     + SVN, CVS require their own server (Git & Mercurial don't)
     + Takes a long time to master (much like LaTeX, MATLAB)